 (j) His marvelous light.
 The light of God’s love is revealed in Jesus Christ, the light of life and the light of the world.
 See entry for John 8:12.

 1 Peter 2:10

 for you once were NOT A PEOPLE, but now you are THE PEOPLE OF GOD; you had NOT RECEIVED MERCY, but now you have RECEIVED MERCY.

-Received mercy.
-A defining characteristic of a believer is they have received grace and mercy.
+(c) Received mercy.
+Every believer has received God’s grace and mercy.